Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Introduction

 \begin{itemize}[leftmargin=*] \item We derive analytical solutions for a simplified 2D case (airships and the subject moving on the same plane) with simplified aerodynamics.
 From this, we derive boundary conditions on the subject velocity that allow possible orbit solutions under the constraints of maximum and minimum airship speeds. \item We then derive an approximate analytical solution in the full 3D case with realistic physics.
 Based on this, and a MoCap cost function, we develop a numeric solver for the formations.
 Utilizing this solver, we implement a fixed-time model predictive controller (MPC) for the formation control problem. \end{itemize}

-We evaluate our MPC in simulation experiments, where a formation of airships tracks a simulated subject (Fig \ref{fig:Title}).
-We vary parameters such as wind, subject motion, and the number of vehicles in the formation and evaluate the MPC performance.
-Finally, we run the MPC on our real airship and let it orbit a simulated person on the ground.
-We made our source code available for the benefit of the community.
+We evaluate our MPC in simulation experiments (Fig.~\ref{fig:orbit}) varying parameters such as wind, subject motion, and the number of vehicles in the formation.
+Finally, we demonstrate it on our real airship.
+We opened the source code for the benefit of the community.